 High-quality, slip-resistant shoes have thick rubber soles.
 In addition to offering protection from slips and falls, feet are comfortably cushioned from the wear and tear of a long 12-hour shift.
 Nurses are an excellent example because they are on their feet so much.
 Wearing shoes with a cushioned and thick sole is essential for preventing foot pain.

 Even if a nurse is in pain due to uncomfortable shoes or aching feet, they must continue working.
-Slip resistant shoes not only offer protection and improved safety, but many can be worn with custom orthotic inserts to improve the level of comfort even more.
+Slip resistant shoes not only offer protection and improved safety, but many can be worn with custom orthotic inserts such as insoles for neuropathy to improve the level of comfort even more.

 Peace of Mind